 She reached the Moonstone Inn a few minutes later.
 It was a large building by Northshire standards.
-Standing three stories high, it had a bright wooden facade and a blue-shingled rooftop.
+Three stories high, it had a bright wooden facade and a blue-shingled rooftop.
 Elegant and simple.
 The perfect place to call home.

-"There you are," her father called out from behind the bar.
-"I was beginning to worry."
+"There she is," her father called out from behind the bar.
+"I was starting to worry."

 "Sorry."
 Nahlia leaned on the counter to catch her breath.
 "Got distracted again."

 "Ah."
 He chuckled, running a hand through his light brown hair.
 "Retribution for all those times I made you read as a child?"

-"Naturally," he said, pouring several shots of whiskey.
-"When she was your age, employers had standards.
+"Naturally."
+He poured several shots of whiskey.
+"Employers had standards when she was your age.
 Speaking of which, you're seventeen now—Isn't it about time I traded you off to some eligible young bachelor for a pair of oxes?"